 A degree in education often leads to a career as a K-12 educator.
-However, graduates can also pursue roles as guidance counselors, admissions counselors, instructional coordinators, librarians, and childcare directors.
+However, you can also pursue roles as a guidance counselor, admissions counselor, instructional coordinator, librarian, and childcare director.
 Some positions require additional education or experience.

 Figuring out where to apply?
 These top, accredited schools offer a variety of online degrees.
 Consider one of these accredited programs, and discover their value today.